culturedigitalskills/2024-360-digitisation/episodes/viewing-practical-exercise.Rmd

 ---
-title: 'Practical Exercise for Viewer 360&deg; photography'
+title: 'Practical Exercise for using a viewer of spherical panorama images'
 teaching: 0
 exercises: 40
 ---